swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 Alternatives are a series of expressions concatenated together.
 The concatentation ends with either a `|` denoting the end of the alternative or a `)` denoting the end of a recursively parsed group.

-Alternation has a lower precedence than concatenation or other operations, so e.g `abc|def` matches against `abc` or `def`..
+Alternation has a lower precedence than concatenation or other operations, so e.g `abc|def` matches against `abc` or `def`.

 ### Concatenated subexpressions